fontforge/designwithfontforge.com/en-US/General_UI_Introduction.md

 A lot of the most important work in a typeface design project is done outside the font editor, in testing documents created in a typesetting system.
 The main systems are:

-* Web (Firefox, Chromium, etc)
+* Web (Firefox, Chromium, etc.)
-* DTP tools (Scribus, Inkscape, etc)
+* DTP tools (Scribus, Inkscape, etc.)
-* Word Processors (Libre Office, AbiWord, Calligra Words, etc)
+* Word Processors (Libre Office, AbiWord, Calligra Words, etc.)
-* Programming Page Layout Processors (LaTeX, ConTeXt, SILE, ShoeBot, Even, etc)
+* Programming Page Layout Processors (LaTeX, ConTeXt, SILE, ShoeBot, Even, etc.)